-NAME of SITE: Prime Four Phase 4

-Proposer: Drum Kingswells Business Park Ltd

-ning to a mix of employment, retail and leisure

-Constraints: Priority habitat

-oposed for a business park that is currently allocated in the Local development in this area is therefore accepted.
-What is being assessed nd leisure would be more suitable than the employment allocation in the anted for a hotel within OP40 as a supporting use that would create new ards the mix of uses in the local area.
-A retail development in this location ven its prominence and location on the new AWPR junction.
-It is t that would support the employment development and that could serve ut there is no justification for a larger retail use.
+This site forms part of a larger area of land proposed for a business park that is currently allocated in the Local Development Plan as OP40.
+The principle of development in this area is therefore accepted.
+What is being assessed here is whether a mix of employment, retail and leisure would be more suitable than the employment allocation in the Plan at present.
+Consent has already been granted for a hotel within OP40 as a supporting use that would create new employment opportunities and contribute towards the mix of uses in the local area.
+A retail development in this location has the potential to have a wide catchment given its prominence and location on the new AWPR junction.
+It is considered that small scale retail development that would support the employment development and that could serve residents in Kingswells may be appropriate, but there is no justification for a larger retail use.